 An innovative turbine installation technology first developed for offshore wind applications could significantly reduce the cost of large-scale onshore projects, according to a new study.

-The SENSE (Self-Erecting Nacelle & Service) concept, from UK innovator SENSEWind, will deliver savings of around 8% on a leading Scottish onshore wind farm development and potentially up to 14% at other more complicated sites, the modelling found.
+The SENSE (Self-Erecting Nacelle & Service) System, from UK innovator SENSEWind, will deliver savings of around 8% on a leading Scottish onshore wind farm development and potentially up to 14% at other more complex sites, the modelling found.

-The study, carried out by consultancy Natural Power, using data from SENSEWind and developer Muirhall Energy, quantified the savings of the SENSE system when compared to a conventional tower and crane system for a typical Scottish site under development.
+The study, carried out by consultancy Natural Power, using data from SENSEWind and developer Muirhall Energy, quantified the savings of the SENSE system when compared to a conventional tower and large crane system for a Scottish site currently under development.

-SENSE technology uses a unique self-installing system to transport the turbine’s Rotor Nacelle Assembly (RNA) to the top of a specially made tower with an innovative carriage system.
+SENSE technology uses a unique self-installing system to transport the turbine’s Rotor Nacelle Assembly (RNA) to the top of a specially designed tower using an innovative carriage system.

 The study shows that an 8.1% reduction in overall levelised cost of energy (LCOE) is achievable for Muirhall’s proposed Teviot wind farm in Scotland when adopting the SENSE system.

-CEO and founder of SENSEWind Patrick Geraets said: “We estimate this will save the Teviot project over £40m in reduced CapEx and OpEx over its operational life, as well as increasing turbine availability and energy production through faster and safer maintenance operations and, if necessary, rapid major component replacements.”
+CEO and founder of SENSEWind Patrick Geraets said: “We estimate this will save the Teviot project over £40m in reduced CapEx and OpEx over its operational life, as well as increasing turbine availability and energy production through faster and safer maintenance operations including rapid major component replacements.”

 The Natural Power analysis employed an internal CAPEX model and a modified implementation of the NREL WOMBAT model for OPEX modelling.